WebMaestroFr/wm-sass-compiler/README.md

 ## How to use

-- Register and enqueue your SASS sheets the same way you would do for your CSS.
+- Register and enqueue your Sass sheets the same way you would do for your CSS.
   ```php
   wp_enqueue_style( 'my-sass-handle', 'http://example.com/css/mystyle.scss', $deps, $ver, $media );
   ```